Delta (American TV series): Broadcast history

 The sitcom premiered September 15, 1992, to healthy ratings following Roseanne.
 It then moved to Thursday nights opposite FOX's The Simpsons, and ratings began to sink.
 It was pulled from the schedule in December 1992 and returned to ABC the following spring 1993 for six episodes before finally being canceled.
-In an attempt to infuse ratings, the show was moved back to Tuesdays after Roseanne, and Burke brought her brunette hair back that spring (even refilming the opening credits to correspond with the change in hair color), in the sake of familiarity, but these changes proved to be too little, too late.
+In an attempt to infuse ratings, the show was moved back to Tuesdays after Roseanne, two new characters introduced, and Burke brought her brunette hair back that spring (including a rejig of the credits), in the sake of familiarity, but these changes proved to be too little, too late.
 It would rank 72nd for the season with an average 9.6 rating.

 Award nominations

 Earl Holliman was nominated for Best Performance by an Actor in a Supporting Role in a Series, Miniseries or Television Film at the 50th Golden Globe Awards in 1992.